 For help finding the perfect grinder, make sure you catch up on Ollie’s blog post explaining some of the things to look out for when buying a coffee grinder.

-Your Choice of brew method – We all have our favourite brew methods.
+We all have our favourite brew methods.
 If you don’t want to get an espresso machine, then you are still left with plenty of amazing brew methods.
-From aeropress Vs French press, to V60 pour overs and chemex, you want to make sure you have your brew equipment ready.
+From aeropress Vs French press, to V60 pour overs and Chemex, you want to make sure you have your brew equipment ready.

 We offer a range of coffee training and courses to help get you clued up on all the different aspects of specialty coffee.
 From home barista training to advanced sensory classes, coffee education is a key part of making great cups of coffee.